MATRUNI/EDITOR/README.md

-#Making a very basic text editor
+# Making a very basic text editor

-##Current condition
+## Current condition
--Accepts text, tabs, backspaces, ENTER
+- Accepts text, tabs, backspaces, ENTER
--the cursor can move from line to line and in line too
+- the cursor can move from line to line and in line too

-###Aim To Improve It Futher
+### Aim To Improve It Futher